Our Frequently Asked Questions

 The Australian Psychological Society (APS) Guidelines

-The APS suggests fees for psychological counselling and assessment of $251 per 50-minute session.
-In relation to such tasks as preparation, waiting and appearance in Court, the APS suggests $377 + GST per hour.
+The APS suggests fees for psychological counselling and assessment of $254 per 50-minute session.
+In relation to such tasks as preparation, waiting and appearance in Court, the APS suggests $381 + GST per hour.
+(These fees are updated by the APS annually so fees are current as of 1 July 2019 - 30 June 2020)

 Psychological Counselling Fees